 Do you have a reunion coming up?
 Maybe a bucks party, a birthday party or a corporate event.
 Looking to organise something fun for adults that hasn’t been ‘done to death’?
 A scavenger hunt is exactly what you need.

 Here at Adventure Clues, we consider ourselves to be pretty talented when it comes to creating scavenger hunts (take a look at our trails if you don’t believe us).
-Since we’ve had years of experience creating fun-filled adventures for you, we thought it only fair to share some tips so you can make a fun scavenger hunt of your own!
+Since we’ve had years of experience creating fun-filled adventures for you, we thought it only fair to share some tips so you can make a fun scavenger hunt of your own using the Adventure Pro Platform!

 Step One: Participants